HPCNow/hpcnow-labs/admin-training/00-overview-demo.md

 ```
 snow deploy n001 centos-7.4-default
 ```
-If you wish provisioning the cluster by deploying, replace the n001 with the cluster name or the node range to be deployed.
+If you wish to provision the cluster by deploying, replace the n001 with the cluster name or the node range to be deployed.
 HPCNow! strongly recommends considering diskless image provisioning to accelerate the provisioning of large clusters.
 The next two steps detail the process of image gathering and cluster image provisioning.
 ## Console Access
 In order to get access to any of the compute nodes’ console, execute the following command: